Relintai/pandemonium_engine_docs/03_usage/16_shaders/your_first_shader/02_your_first_2d_shader.md

 # Your first 2D shader

 ## Introduction

 Shaders are special programs that execute on the GPU and are used for rendering graphics.
 All modern rendering is done with shaders.
-For a more detailed description of what shaders are please see `What are shaders ( doc_introduction_to_shaders )`.

 This tutorial will focus on the practical aspects of writing shader programs by walking you through the process of writing a shader with both vertex and fragment functions.
 This tutorial targets absolute beginners to shaders.

-Note:

- If you have experience writing shaders and are just looking for an
-          overview of how shaders work in Pandemonium, see the `Shading Reference ( toc-shading-reference )`.

 ## Setup

-`CanvasItem ( doc_canvas_item_shader )` shaders are used to draw all 2D
-     objects in Pandemonium, while `Spatial ( doc_spatial_shader )` shaders are used to draw all 3D objects.
+`CanvasItem` shaders are used to draw all 2D objects in Pandemonium, while `Spatial` shaders are used to draw all 3D objects.

-In order to use a shader it must be attached inside a `Material ( material )` which must be attached to an object.
-Materials are a type of `Resource ( doc_resources )`.
+In order to use a shader it must be attached inside a `Material` which must be attached to an object.
+Materials are a type of `Resource`.
 To draw multiple objects with the same material, the material must be attached to each object.

 All objects derived from a `CanvasItem` have a material property.
-This includes all `GUI elements`, `Sprites
-( sprite )`, `TileMaps`, `MeshInstance2Ds
-( meshinstance2d )` etc. They also have an option to inherit their parent's material.
+This includes all `GUI elements`, `Sprites`, `TileMaps`, `MeshInstance2Ds` etc. They also have an option to inherit their parent's material.
 This can be useful if you have a large number of nodes that you want to use the same material.